Posted on 1 Comment

 Beginner runners can start walking and later on increase to a brisk pace and then jog.

 This part of the warm-up is also needed for the heart.
-Our heart does not like sharp changes and quick transition from resting to intensive training.
+Our hearts do not like sharp changes and quick transitions from resting to intensive training.

 Now, after we did a proper warm-up, we can enjoy our running!